CSTGit/CST-Live-Guide/README_en.md

 Q: Why do you mix Markdown and T<sub>E</sub>X?
 A: I use T<sub>E</sub>X, but most of our collaborators use Markdown.
 So I wrote an automatic build system for them.

+Q: Why do you arrange contents like this?
+A: I don't know.
+I am not so good at computer and text.
+There must be a lot of contents missing, and a lot of unexplainable content arranging.
+Hope you fire an issue to help me.

 ## Author